publiccodenet/about/activities/codebase-auditing/open-audits.md

 ## Principles

-As much as possible, audit should take place in the open and be done together with the community of the codebase.
+As much as possible, audits should take place in the open and be done together with the community of the codebase.

 ## Steps